Short-Term Highway Patch, Trucking Issues on The Hill

 Article credit to Deborah Lockridge at TruckinInfo

-The House of Representatives unveils a short-term funding patch to keep the highway program running for the next six months, as a Senate committee prepares to consider a comprehensive highway safety bill Wednesday.
+The House of Representatives unveils a short-term funding patch to keep the highway program running for the next six months.
+Senate committee prepares to consider a comprehensive highway safety bill Wednesday.

 House Ways and Means Committee Chairman Paul Ryan (R-Wis.) and Transportation Chairman Bill Shuster (R-Pa.) said the proposal would give lawmakers time work on a six-year highway program.

-Meanwhile, the Senate Committee on Commerce, Science and Transportation is scheduled to consider and vote on a comprehensive highway safety bill Wednesday that includes hot-button trucking issues such as younger drivers, hair testing for drugs, and changes to the Compliance, Safety, Accountability enforcement program.
+Meanwhile, the Senate Committee on Commerce, Science, and Transportation is scheduled to consider and vote.
+Vote on a comprehensive highway safety bill Wednesday that includes hot-button trucking issues such as younger drivers, hair testing for drugs, and changes to the Compliance, Safety, Accountability enforcement program.

-The Comprehensive Transportation and Consumer Protection Act of 2015 (S.1732) authorizes the office of the Secretary of Transportation for the next six years (fiscal years 2016 through 2021) and contains “key reforms to enhance safety, provide regulatory relief, streamline grant programs, and improve the accountability and efficiency of oversight efforts,” according to the website of Senate Committee Chairman John Thune, R-S.D, who introduced the bill.
+The Comprehensive Transportation and Consumer Protection Act of 2015 (S.1732) authorizes the office of the Secretary of Transportation for the next six years.
+It contains “key reforms to enhance safety, provide regulatory relief and improve the accountability and efficiency of oversight efforts.
+This is according to the website of Senate Committee Chairman John Thune, R-S.D, who introduced the bill.